nash403/dotfiles/README.md

 ```

 Definitely go through and check each [setting](./run/.macos) before running, this can change some major things!

+> Note: check the first setting to set your computer name.

 ## Additional resources & Credits